vamsibanda/forex-rl-challenge/README.md

 Up to 2x leverage is allowed.
 Your objective is to outperform following risk metrics.

+I will list results from challengers here by sorting them according to Sortino ratio.

 Why use my features as environment summary? because they're performing well!

 # Test results that I have obtained myself: